Invega (Paliperidone)

 Primary Uses

-Invega is used to treat adults with symptoms of schizophrenia, a mental illness with disturbances in thinking, feelings and behavior.
-It is also used to treat other types of related psychoses.
+Invega is primarily used to treat adults experiencing symptoms of schizophrenia, which includes disturbances in thinking, feelings, and behavior.

 How It Works

-Invega helps to correct a chemical imbalance in the brain associated with these conditions.
+Invega works by correcting a chemical imbalance in the brain that is associated with mental health conditions.

 How to Take Invega